 The Fox Theatre is located on Peachtree Street in the middle of the city.
 Not on...

 An event venue in Deland, FL.

-A wedding venue in Savannah, Georgia.
+Garden wedding venue in Columbus, Indiana

-Wedding venue located in Lawrenceville, GA.
+A wedding venue in Marietta, GA.

 Whether you crave the rich warm setting of a historic home, or the majesty and grandeur of a historic mansion turned museum – we can all agree: any type of history brings an air of sentimental feelings to any setting.
 And, what better way to feel at a wedding than sentimental?
 Historic wedding venues are often state or non-profit owned locations that have been transformed by historians – either saved from decline or brought back to their former glory via an expensive restoration – whose sole goal is to generate revenue for the property by renting the space for large and small occasions of many kinds.

 Because of the sensitive nature of the property and long history, it’s likely historic wedding venues will come with a long list of rules all guests and party hosts must follow, and a big price tag.
 For instance, the historic Lightner Museum wedding venue in St. Augustine, FL is a remarkable beautiful setting and to rent the space for your wedding, you can expect to pay at least $15,000+.
 Meanwhile, to rent the Rhodes Hall in midtown Atlanta, GA you’ll pay just $3,500 to rent the historic castle-like home.
 The rental rate of a historic wedding location will ultimately be determined by the size of the venue and scope of the event.